Connorseds2002/own-website/README.md

 This website only gets updated when I have created a new project or have somthing that might not be correact on the website

-If you would like more information about this website email me at connor.sedman@justicemc.oc.uk
+If you would like more information about this website email me at c.sedman@vatpac.org